 .
 Also has a rarely used invisible blimp.

-The comic updates every Saturday, and usually is accompanied by a message from the writer.
+The comic updates on Saturdays, and usually is accompanied by a message from the writer.

 Who the christ are you?

 Er, I'm Devlin.
 You drove us off a cliff and nearly

 married two years ago!
 Dana:

 I marry or nearly kill

 of guys.
 You'll have to be more specific.